tnballo/high-assurance-rust/src/chp3/undef.md

 [^TSan]: [*ThreadSanitizer*](https://clang.llvm.org/docs/ThreadSanitizer.html).
 LLVM Project (Accessed 2022).

+[^CompilerAssurance]: On the other hand, C compilers are mature and well-understood from a safety qualification perspective.
+And further ahead in formal verification.
+As an example, the CompCert[^CompCert] C compiler proves that source code semantics match machine code semantics.
+No current Rust compiler can claim that level or kind of assurance.

 [^GCC]: [*The state of static analysis in the GCC 12 compiler*](https://developers.redhat.com/articles/2022/04/12/state-static-analysis-gcc-12-compiler).
 David Malcom (2022).

+[^CompCert]: [*CompCert*](https://compcert.org/).
+Xavier Leroy (Accessed 2022).